hibachouchou/hibachouchou/README.md

 ## About Me 👩🏻‍💻

-I enjoy building cool and interesting websites and tools for fun and learning, primarily using **React.js** and **Node.js**.
+I enjoy building cool and interesting websites and tools for fun and learning .
 Feel free to scroll down and explore my projects – you might just love them! 😁

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Graduate with a degree in Information System Development from the Higher Institute of Technological Studies of Nabeul.